Making a Better Breakfast

 How are you going to start making a better breakfast?

 It’s not hard.
-Just be mindful fo what you put on your plate and in your body!
+Just be mindful of what you put on your plate and in your body!